We may earn money or products from the companies mentioned in this post.

 Living as what you would consider a faithful Pentecostal.
 I loved praising God and listening to gospel music.
 I prayed regularly and attended church and special services when they were offered.

-Jesus was my first love and wanted I to know more about him, please him, and grow closer to him.
-He answered many of my childhood prayers and I always believed he was the Son of God.
+Jesus was my first love and I wanted to know more about him, please him, and grow closer to him.
+He answered many of my childhood prayers and I always believed he was truly the Son of God.

 Faith Leads To Discovery